mcneel/help-docs/_en/flamingo/5/website/welcome.md

 <!-- TODO: This page mentions "Work in Progress" and "Flamingo Beta" and has to be updated once Flamingo has been released -->

 # ![images/flamingotab.svg](images/flamingotab.svg) Getting Started with Flamingo nXt®
 Flamingo nXt creates high quality, photorealistic, still, and animation image files from 3-D models inside Rhinoceros ®.
 Flamingo nXt 5 is an update to Flamingo which integrates with the built-in rendering features in Rhino 5.
-This is currently a work in progress version.

 Download and install Flamingo from the [Flamingo nXt 5 Download](https://www.rhino3d.com/store/upgrade/flamingo/nxt).